debug-ito/jQluster/doc/_readme.md

 - Set data to DOM objects in other browsers.
 - Listen to events at DOM objects in other browsers.
 - Trigger events at DOM objects in other browsers.
-- Perform above operations via almost the same API as jQuery's.
+- Perform the above operations via almost the same API as jQuery's.

 Are you wondering why you need this, or why I created this?
 See the "Motivation" section below.